The ASTRID Simulation at z=0: From Massive Black Holes to Large-scale Structure: Galaxies

 \subsection{Galaxy Stellar Mass Function}

-Fig.~\ref{fig:SFRD} plots the global SFRD over cosmic time.
-Besides the evolution of SFRD in \astrid\ (blue curve), we also include the observations compiled in \citet{Enia2022}, \citet{Novak2017}, \citet{Bouwens2015}, and \citet{Hopkins2004}.
+Figure~\ref{fig:SFRD} plots the global SFRD over cosmic time.
+In addition to the evolution of SFRD in \astrid\ (blue curve), we also include the observations compiled in \citet{Enia2022}, \citet{Novak2017}, \citet{Bouwens2015}, and \citet{Hopkins2004}.
 At redshifts above $z=2$, the SFRD in \astrid\ is in good agreement with the observational constraints.
 However, at low redshift, the SFRD in the real Universe is observed to drop rapidly.
-Compared to the peak of $0.1\,$~\Msun${\rm yr}^{-1}{\rm Mpc}^{-3}$ at $z=1$, the SFRD at the local Universe is one order of magnitude lower.
+Compared to the peak of $0.1\,$~\Msun${\rm yr}^{-1}{\rm Mpc}^{-3}$ at $z=1$, the SFRD at the local Universe is 1 order of magnitude lower.
 In \astrid, the SFRD drops relatively slowly.
 At $z=0$, SRFD is about $3\times 10^{-2}$~\Msun${\rm yr}^{-1}{\rm Mpc}^{-3}$.
-Such behavior is similar to the evolution of BHAD shown in Fig.~\ref{fig:BHAD} as the black hole accretion rate closely tracks the cosmic SFRD.
+Such behavior is similar to the evolution of BHAD shown in Figure~\ref{fig:BHAD} as the black hole accretion rate closely tracks the cosmic SFRD.
 Both of them can be explained by the inefficient AGN feedback at low redshifts.